142nd Wing Enhances Physical Performance via Sparta Science Program

 |0

-This work, 142nd Wing Enhances Physical Performance via Sparta Science Program, by MSgt Steph Sawyer, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 142nd Wing Enhances Physical Performance via Sparta Science Program, by SSgt Sean Campbell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT